microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 ## Step 1: Create a custom application

-To configure application proxy for an app using the API, you first create a custom application, and then update the application's **onPremisesPublishing** property to configure the app proxy settings.
+To configure application proxy, you first create a custom application, and then update the app proxy settings in the application's **onPremisesPublishing** property.
 In this tutorial, you use an application template to create an instance of a custom application and service principal in your tenant.
 The template ID for a custom application is `8adf8e6e-67b2-4cf2-a259-e3dc5476c621`, which you can discover by running the following query: [GET https://graph.microsoft.com/v1.0/applicationTemplates?$filter=displayName eq 'Custom'](https://developer.microsoft.com/en-us/graph/graph-explorer?request=applicationTemplates%3F%24filter%3DdisplayName%2Beq%2B'Custom'&method=GET&version=v1.0&GraphUrl=https://graph.microsoft.com).

 From the response, record the **id** of both the service principal and the application objects, and the value of **appId** for use later in the tutorial.